 The tiny community of Preston is set in picturesque King County, just 20-miles drive east of Seattle and a mountain bike ride away from the Cascades.

 North Carolina is the 17th most connected state in the country, and Nakina shows that the title is earned even in the smallest towns.
 The small town’s population of around 2,117 enjoys 1 GB Internet from ATMC for less than $80 in a three-pack bundle, or just over $100 a la carte.
+In addition, EarthLink has since set up shop in the area with a variety of high-speed broadband plans to choose from.

 Flora is one of those timeless one-street towns that you can drive from end to end in a couple minutes.
 But the speed-to-monthly-price ratio for available broadband plans trumps that of many major cities, giving the 5000+ residents something to brag about besides proximity to the Mississippi Petrified Forest.

 For commuters and remote workers wanting to enjoy all that rural Oregon has to offer, Molalla is worth a second glance.
+With direct access to major metro areas when needed, this little gem has everything you could desire in a post-urban move.

-It’s a little pricy at over $170 per month, but the fact that a small city all the way out in the wide open spaces of South Dakota has 1 GB broadband is a feat unto its own.
+It’s a little pricy at over $170 per month, but the fact that a small city all the way out in the wide open spaces of South Dakota has 1 Gbps broadband is a feat unto its own.
 The weather may not be perfect, but Mitchell features some surprisingly sunny attractions, including the Corn Palace (pictured above) and the Dakota Discovery Museum.

 Employment in Tullahoma lagged statewide job growth before the LightTUBe was turned on.
 Since the recession ended in 2009, two years after the city began offering broadband, the city has outpaced job growth in Tennessee.
 The city added 3,598 jobs from April 2009 to April 2014, a 1.63 percent annual growth rate, about double the statewide rate, according to the Bureau of Labor Statistics.